jvpatey/jvpatey/README.md

 ## Projects
 - 🏠 [**HomeKeep**](https://github.com/jvpatey/HomeKeep) - a home maintenance notification web application that utilizes Firebase and Firestore for storage, authentication, notifications, and backend-like functionality.
-- 🦷 [**OralCheckr**](https://github.com/jvpatey/OralCheckr) - an oral health assessment and habit tracker application built with React; front-end complete and back-end in development.
+- 🦷 [**OralCheckr**](https://github.com/jvpatey/OralCheckr) - a full-stack oral health assessment and habit tracker app built with React (front end) and Express (back end); both front-end and back-end are fully implemented.

 ## How to Reach Me